Published August 20, 2015|7 min read

-As a parent there is nothing quite as humbling as hearing that your child has four cavities, especially when this news comes at the end of an hour long toddler negotiation-turned-wrestling-match which has already left you disheveled, thirsty and questioning your parenting skills, as you speak with the female Doogie Howser of pediatric dentists.
-(If you don't get this reference, do yourself a big favor and look it up.
-You won't regret it.)
+Updated May 3, 2019: As a parent there is nothing as humbling as hearing your child has four cavities, especially when this news comes at the end of an hour-long negotiation-turned-wrestling-match with your toddler that leaves you disheveled, thirsty and questioning your parenting skill.

 We did everything "right" (or at least we didn't do anything obviously wrong) and my daughter still ended up with four cavities.
 She does not have a lot of juice or sweets.
 She never slept with a bottle.
 We took her to the dentist at the age my dentist told us to bring her: 3.
 (Meet the teen CEO of a cavity-fighting candy company.)

-My biggest mistake was thinking that kid teeth are more resilient than adult teeth.
-I mean, toddlers have been fighting tooth brushing for centuries, and they're not all going around with gnarly teeth.
+My biggest mistake was thinking kid teeth are more resilient than adult teeth.
+Toddlers have been fighting toothbrushing for centuries, and they're not all going around with gnarly teeth.
 But after a little research, I discovered that kids' teeth are in fact more susceptible to problems than permanent teeth.

-If you are the parent of typical toddler, I need not explain myself, but if you aren't yet in that phase, or you're out of it and your brain has wiped itself of those memories to preserve your sanity, I feel I may need to take a moment to defend my child's reputation here.
+If you are the parent of typical toddler, I need not explain myself, but if you aren't yet in that phase, or you're out of it and your brain has wiped itself of those memories to preserve your sanity, I need to defend my child's reputation.
 My daughter is a wonderful little human.
 If you met her, you'd like her a lot.
-She's smart, charming, funny, and gracious.
-And she is a toddler, which means sometimes she thinks that tedious things like sleeping, teeth brushing, and eating are barbaric torture techniques.
-So something like going to the dentist for the first time and having a stranger get inside her head with loud equipment and sharp objects, which actually is a form of torture, understandably elicits a panicked response.
+She's smart, charming, funny and gracious.
+And she is a toddler, which means sometimes she thinks tedious things like sleeping, toothbrushing and eating are barbaric torture techniques.
+So going to the dentist for the first time and having a stranger get inside her head with loud equipment and sharp objects, which actually is a form of torture, understandably elicits a panicked response.

-And now we had to figure out what to do about four unusual cavities all along the gum line of her four front teeth.
+And now we had to figure out what to do about four unusual cavities along the gum line of her four front teeth.
 The usual cavities for kids appear on the back of the front teeth or in the molars (I learned this from the dentist).
-So there's no clear explanation for our predicament, but I've got to guide my daughter through it.I call and make her an appointment with another pediatric dentist.
+There's no clear explanation for our predicament, but I've got to guide my daughter through it.I call and make her an appointment with another pediatric dentist.
 No way am I trusting something this big to one doctor I just met.

 Then I call our dental insurance and ask about getting a second opinion.
-They won't cover another exam, but they will pay for anything that the first dentist didn't do (X-rays, fluoride, etc.).
+They won't cover another exam, but they will pay for anything the first dentist didn't do like X-rays or fluoride.

 I get back on the phone with my dental insurance.
-They won't cover the nitrous but they will cover the fillings at a certain percent.
-I call the dental office to set up the appointment and then (this is important) I ask them to get pre-approval from our dental insurance.
+They won't cover the nitrous but they will cover a percentage of the fillings.
+I call the dental office to set up the appointment and then — this is important — I ask them to get preapproval from our dental insurance.

-With pre-approval, your dentist's office submits their best estimate of the bill to the insurance company, and then the insurance company responds with the amount they will cover.
-This way you know, before the procedure, a very accurate estimate of what you will owe out of pocket.
+With preapproval, your dentist's office submits their best estimate of the bill to the insurance company.
+The insurance company responds with the amount they will cover.
+This way, before the procedure, you have a very accurate estimate of what you will owe out of pocket.

 Cut to two weeks later at the appointment for the fillings.
 It is a no go.
-I repeat, a complete and utter no go.
-It takes thirty minutes to calm my daughter down after we leave the dentist with zero work being done.
+It takes 30 minutes to calm my daughter down after we leave the dentist with zero work being done.

 This means that general anesthesia is our only option.
 My heart sinks.
-I hate the idea, but eventually she'd have to be put under anyway to pull the teeth if we don't fix them now, so I schedule the appointment as soon as possible.
+I hate the idea.
+But she'd have to be put under anyway to pull the teeth if we don't fix them now, so I schedule the appointment as soon as possible.

-The anesthesiologist agrees to meet us bright and early in the morning at the dental office.
-He runs me through his procedure, the most important part being that he will use gas to put my daughter to sleep first so she isn't struggling through an IV insert.
+The anesthesiologist agrees to meet us early in the morning at the dental office.
+He runs me through his procedure.
+The most important part is that he will use gas to put my daughter to sleep first so she doesn't struggle through an IV insert.

 "My medical or my dental insurance?"
 I ask.

 "Medical," he says.
-And he gives me the code numbers so I can be specific when I talk to my medical insurance.
+He gives me the code numbers so I can be specific when I talk to my medical insurance.

-So Friday morning my girl and I arrive at the dentist's office at 6:30 am, she's amazingly brave and only begins to get upset when I set her in the chair.
-Luckily, the gas is quick and she's asleep thirty seconds after they put the mask on her.
+Friday morning my girl and I arrive at the dentist's office at 6:30 a.m.
+She's amazingly brave and only begins to get upset when I set her in the chair.
+Luckily, the gas is quick and she's asleep 30 seconds after they put the mask on her.

-Though the dentist couldn't tell me exactly why my daughter had these cavities in an unusual pattern, here are the things I am doing differently with my one-year-old in hopes of preventing anything like this.
+Though the dentist couldn't tell me exactly why my daughter had these cavities in an unusual pattern, here is what I am doing differently with my 1-year-old to prevent this from happening again:

 He will be visiting the dentist before his second birthday.

-I will teach him to spit and rinse as soon as possible after he turns two so he can start using fluoride toothpaste.
+I will teach him to spit and rinse as soon as possible after he turns 2 so he can start using fluoride toothpaste.
 (Let's hope he keeps the spitting to the sink.)

 He brushes twice a day.
-It's so very much easier with him because he wants to do what his big sister is doing.
+It's easier with him because he wants to do what his big sister is doing.

 I lift his upper lip to brush his front teeth.
-You can't see the tops of my daughter's teeth when she smiles, which was the reason it took me so long to notice the problem.
+You can't see the tops of my daughter's teeth when she smiles, which was why it took me so long to notice the problem.

-We are on the look out for white spots on his teeth.
-White spots are the first signs of a problem.
+We are on the lookout for white spots on his teeth.
+White spots are the first signs of tooth decay.